extenda/actions/kubernetes/README.md

 <top>\*</top> Once set, this value can only be unset by passing `[]` (empty array) as value.

 > **Note**: If `storage` property is not provided, action assumes that the deployment is stateless and will deploy using `Deployment` manifest.
-> If `storage` property is provided, deployment will be done using `StategfulSet` manifest.
+> If `storage` property is provided, deployment will be done using `StatefulSet` manifest.

 ### YAML Examples